6 Innovative B2B Email Marketing Examples For 2021

-Product marketing is an important arm of B2B email marketing.
+Product marketing is an important arm of B2B email marketing for tech startups.
 You want to keep your contacts up to date with the great things you’ve been doing, and let them know about the specific benefit your product or service could offer to keep them hooked.

 Here’s an example from Invision: